openebs/openebs/contribute/CONTRIBUTING-TO-KUBERNETES-OPENEBS-PROVISIONER.md

 ### Create pull request to `kubernetes-incubator/external-storage`

-Once above procedure is followed, you will see your changes in branch `<branch-name>` of `$user/external-storage` on Github.
+Once above procedure is followed, you will see your changes in branch `<branch-name>` of `$user/external-storage` on GitHub.
 You can create a PR at `kubernetes-incubator/external-storage`.
 You can add the label `area/openebs` to your PR by commenting `/area openebs` in the comment section of your PR.

 ### Fetching latest changes to `openebs/external-storage`

-Once, a PR is merged in `kubernetes-incubator/external-storage`, ask one of the OpenEBS owners to fetch latest changes to `openebs/external-storage`.
+Once, a PR is merged in `kubernetes-incubator/external-storage`, ask one of the OpenEBS owners to fetch the latest changes to `openebs/external-storage`.

-Owners will fetch latest changes from `kubernetes-incubator/external-storage` to `openebs/external-storage`repo.
+Owners will fetch the latest changes from `kubernetes-incubator/external-storage` to `openebs/external-storage`repo.
 Your changes will appear here! :smile:

 If you need any help with git, refer to this [git cheat sheet](./git-cheatsheet.md) and go back to the [**contributing to OpenEBS Documentation**](../CONTRIBUTING.md) guide to proceed.